Smiljanić family

-Smiljanić (Smogianich) were a Croatian or Vlach family originating from Lika and first mentioned in the 17th century, when the oldest member Petar Smiljanić was a harambaša and capo (head) of the Morlach troops in Venetian service during the Cretan War (1645–69), in Venetian Dalmatia.
+The Smiljanić family (Smogianich) were a Vlach/Morlach family originating from Lika and first mentioned in the 17th century, when the oldest member Petar Smiljanić was a harambaša and capo (head) of the Morlach troops in Venetian service during the Cretan War (1645–69), in Venetian Dalmatia.
 He was born in Udbina, in the Lika region, then moved with his family to Venetian Dalmatia (Ravni Kotari) in 1647.
 From the family originated nine serdars, who participated in the Cretan War (1645–69) and Morean War (1684–1699).
+The family and its members are perceived as Croatian in Croatian historiography.

 History

-It is considered that the family is related to noble officer family Smoljan/Smoglian from Senj, recorded in the mid-16th century and serving military positions in the military units of Lika and Gacka.
-Petar Smiljanić was titled as capo (principale), and after arrival was included in the troops of commander Bosichi Renesi, and was noted for orderly holding his horse and weapons.
+Enver Ljubović considered that the family is related to noble officer family Smoljan/Smoglian from Senj, recorded in the mid-16th century and serving military positions in the military units of Lika and Gacka.
+Petar Smiljanić was titled as capo (principale), and after arrival from Udbina to Dalmatia was included in the troops of commander Bosichi Renesi, and was noted for orderly holding his horse and weapons.
 Already in first battles with Ottoman forces, he became distinguished.
 He was instrumental in the takeover of Zemunik, Novigrad, Obrovac, Nadin and Vrana.
 Petar also led the attack on Gračac in Lika in 1647.
 First major intrusion into Turkish Croatia was in 1648 in the area of Unac, and soon Leonardo Foscolo named his commander of all forces in North Dalmatia.
 In July of the same year, he participated in the exhausting campaign led by count Frane Posedarski against fort Ribnik in Lika, where he died alongside Stipan Sorić.
 He had four sons, who had prominent roles in the Venetian-Ottoman wars, and who also died in the war against Ottomans; Ilija (1654), Filip (1656), Smiljan or Mate (1687), and Ivan or Marko (1693).
 After the extinction of the male line, the family spread on the female line; the sons of Petar's daughter Anka and certain Mihaljević - Smoljan, Marko, and Šimun, took mother's surname and continued the family tradition of warfare against the Ottomans.

 In 1653 is mentioned his son, serdar Ilija Smiljanić, as governator principale of the Morlach troops and of all harambašas.
 The title of serdar is mentioned for the first time in Venetian official documents in 1656, when provveditore Zen instead of killed Filip Smiljanić placed Janko Mitrović for supreme serdar.
 Ilija was the most prominent member of the family, on the lead of uskoks from Lika and Ravni Kotari.
 He participated with c.
 250-350 Morlachs (Uskoks) from Ravni Kotari in the conflict near Zečevo, on 31 July 1648, where died renowned Vuk Mandušić.
 With his troops he also defeated Ottomans in battles near Zvonigrad and Bilaj (1649), Korlati (1651), Ostrovica (1652), and Udbina and Livno (1653).
 He was noted for bravery during the raid in Lika, where died.